 In 2003 philosopher Jean Baudrillard wrote about ‘Mass.
 Identity.
 Architecture’ as objects that do not show any truth or public culture, but only an extension of the advertisement, like a curtain behind a curtain (well, he would have said TV screens, but you get the analogy).
 He called for their disappearance which he discusses with architect Jean Nouvel whose Cartier Foundation building celebrates the disappearance of single perspective and abstract ‘transparency’ 透明.
 A desire not for commodity but to find a truth in achieving emptyness.

 When I first read the book 17 years ago I thought this ‘invisible architecture 建筑学’ or ‘non place’ seemed ironically corporate and banal and I was always confused by this, I think because I was considering it in terms of power.
 Now I think that from a pure aesthetic concern it has merit.
-Certainly, where historic buildings such as the Balfron Tower are given new overlapping contexts of meaning, the modern building aims to become a transparent event space where content can pass through it.
-This is concept driven culture.
-The concept is an idea that is born into the world.
-I think this Century – in the Western culture at least – has typified these two trends and Nouvel and Baudrillard have proven their relevance.
+New buildings which aim to become a transparent event space, where content can pass through.
+As opposed to the old, like Balfron Towers, where contexts are layered on top of one another as the spaces become reused and reimagined.
+On the one hand, the revolutionary zeal for newness becomes a nothingness where we are asked to not impose meaning.
+Whilst on the other hand, those seeking identity and narrative find themselves in the embrace of nostalgia.
+I think this Century – in Western culture at least – has born these two trends and Nouvel and Baudrillard have proven their relevance in the former.

-Nevertheless, It is not so much that the high rise buildings lack abstraction 抽象 .
-It is that they are super utilitarian.
-It is their uniformity which makes them abstracted.
-Without playful opportunities.
-Sometimes also suffocating and without a healthy sense of chaos 混沌.
+High rise housing is by no means transparent, but I don’t think it lacks abstraction either 抽象.
+It’s more that they are super utilitarian.
+It is their modernist uniformity which makes them abstracted, without playful opportunities.
+Sometimes suffocatingly so and without a healthy sense of chaos.
 They carry a heavy authority just as they rely on the authority of guards at their gates.
 Even when the curtain closes.

-The spirit of a building is always in the future whilst never escaping the past.
+High rise homes and by extension skyscrapers seem to be the current winners for imagining our future, which is one that finds its imagination in rising ever higher with newer materials and iconic shapes.
+These buildings have disappeared in the sense that they are very familiar.
+I just wish they had more interesting ambitious uses.
 I am reminded of Archigram, UK-based architectural designers who are most famous for their Pop Art style concepts from the 1960’s.
 I like them because their ideas are so shamelessly hopeful.
 They place ideas above all else and they celebrated the things that we now view with less optimism; plug-in lifestyles, 24 hour entertainment, man made ecology and technologies derived from war machines.
-Even so, they make buildings fun and full of excitement.
+Even so, they make buildings fun and full of self exploration.

 Below, I have decided to design my own version, using photo editing, where the spaces of my IChing 易经 buildings might house such open-ended and optimistic social constructions.
 Enclosures and spaces of differences.
 Or just to be ridiculous.
 After-all it is people behaviour that makes a place a place…

+The spirit of a building is always in the future whilst creating historic milestones.
 It seems appropriate that the first 3D printed skyscraper should be made in Dubai; the city that puts the trick in anthropocentric.
-Where nature and human production is a hyper-controlled-efficient environment.
-In 3D print based buildings the copy is returned to itself.
+Where nature and human production is a 21st Century hyper-controlled-efficient environment and where in 3D printing the copy is returned to itself.
 The Dubai Prime Minister claims 25% of the buildings in 2030 will be 3D printed.
-But like the Archigram art works It feels too futurist.
+But like the Archigram art works It feels like a futurism very much representitive of its time.